pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/hp-strats-for-races.md

-## Red Glitchless Healing Guide and Red Bar Strategy for Races
+## Red Glitchless Healing Guide and Red Bar Strategies for Races

 # Preface
 This documentation references different safety/healing strategies and red bar strategies that can be implemented in order to either play safely or save time over the safe strategy.